 Pest control are an ongoing issue that every gardener faces.
 There are many pest control products available on the market.
 However, if you are into organic vegetable gardening, have young children or pets, then you may be rightfully concerned about using commercially prepared pesticides.
-Natural pest control remedies might be something that you are interested to look into but don’t know where to start.
+Besides companion planting, natural pest control remedies may just be the strategy for you.

 1. Introduce insect predators